-lowa businesses continue to face a critical need for reliable skills measures that help identify qualified individuals (or job candidates) for entry level and middle-skilled positions.
+lowa businesses continue to face a critical need for reliable skills measures that help identify qualified individuals (or job candidates) for entry-level and middle-skilled positions.

-- ABI encourages further collaboration between public and private sectors to meet the workforce needs such as sector partnerships and career pathway strategies. - ABI supports the use of incentives and educational programs to encourage businesses, educators and government, community based and other organizations to collaboratively address the workforce needs in Iowa. - ABI encourages attracting, training, and retaining a diverse and inclusive workforce with respect and fairness for all. - ABI believes that drug and alcohol free workplaces are essential to the health and safety of all lowans.
-ABI supports continuous clarification and refinement of lowa laws and regulations to allow employers to implement appropriate testing policies that include the use of any scientifically sound methods of testing and reasonable methods of notification and compliance.
-ABI further encourages premium incentives to employers who implement drug testing programs.
+- ABI encourages further collaboration between public and private sectors to meet the workforce needs, such as sector partnerships and career pathway strategies. - ABI supports the use of incentives and educational programs to encourage businesses, educators, government, community based and other organizations to collaboratively address the workforce needs in Iowa. - ABI encourages attracting, training and retaining a diverse and inclusive workforce with respect and fairness for all.